 Now, the internet is awash with images of stockings filled with expensive gifts.
 And that’s without the piles of presents under the tree.
 (The social media humble brag is particularly noticeable at Christmas.)

 I think stocking fillers should go back to basics.
-A plastic free Christmas morning can begin with some fruit and eco colouring pencils.
+A plastic free Christmas morning can begin with some fruit and eco pencils.

 You could also pop in some homemade chocolates.
 Little notes that promise a day out at the seaside or a trip to the cinema can also go down a treat.